Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Model

 \subsubsection{ConceptNet Knowledge Extraction}

-As a large relational knowledge base, ConceptNet is composed of numerous (\texttt{h,r,t;w}) triples, which means head concept \texttt{h} has relation \texttt{r} with tail concept \texttt{t} and \texttt{w} is its weight in the ConceptNet graph.
-For a given entity $e$, we first retrieve the entity-centric one-hop subgraph\footnote{For phrasal entities, we retrieve those subgraphs where the central concept $c$ and the entity $e$ has Jaccard Similarity $J(c, e) \geq 0.5$.} from ConceptNet, \textit{i.e.}, entity $e$ and its neighboring concepts.
-Then, we adopt two methods to retrieve relevant triples from this subgraph:
+As a large relational knowledge base, ConceptNet is composed of numerous concepts and inter-concept relations.
+Each knowledge piece in ConceptNet can be regarded as a (\texttt{h,r,t;w}) triple, which means head concept \texttt{h} has relation \texttt{r} with tail concept \texttt{t} and \texttt{w} is its weight in the ConceptNet graph.
+For a given entity $e$, we first retrieve the entity-centric one-hop subgraph from ConceptNet, \textit{i.e.}, entity $e$ and its neighboring concepts.
+For phrasal entities that contain multiple words, we retrieve those subgraphs where the central concept $c$ and the entity $e$ has Jaccard Similarity $J(c, e) \geq 0.5$.
+These subgraphs include the commonsense knowledge related to entity $e$.